HugoMatilla/Effective-JAVA-Summary/README.md

 Methods and constructors should document which _overridable_ methods or constructors (nonfinal, and public or protected ) invokes.
 The description begins with the phrase "This implementation."

-To document  a class so that it can be safely subclassed, you must describe implementations details, otherwise left unspeceified.
+To document  a class so that it can be safely subclassed, you must describe implementations details.

 To allow programmers to write efficient subclasses without undue pain, a class may have to provide hooks into its internal working in the form of judiciously chosen protected methods.